Allliance/BAD/README.md

 # BAD
-A repository for doing the experiments of BAD project in RIML.
+A repository for doing the experiments of *Scanning Trojaned Models Using Out-of-Distribution Samples* project in RIML.